 The latter is a delicious blend of poached eggs with roasted squash, garlic yoghurt, chilli butter, and coriander with a freshly-baked sourdough – a must-try.
 Top off your meal with freshly pressed juices, outsourced from one of the café’s partners(Beets by Ray or Grapefruit, Lemon & Orange)).
-The menu doesn’t change much And that has gone down well with the locals who frequent the place for the simple joy of good food.
+The menu doesn’t change much And that has gone down well with the locals who frequent the place for the simple joy of good and inexpensive food.
 Minimalist but splendid!

 9. Noshington Cafe

 A jewel in the food map of Dublin 8, this establishment is more than just your next-door coffee place.
 Noshington is a play on words, according to the owner Elizabeth O’Sullivan, who says that ‘nosh’ colloquially stands for food whereas the latter half of the word comes from the other half of the facing street: Washington.